Ever tried to get a workout at home but were held back out of fear of bothering someone?

 1. Take a face-down prone position on the floor, hands palm down, shoulder-width apart.

-2. Raise yourself up using your arms, with your weight supported by your hands and balls of the feet.
+2. Raise yourself using your arms, with your weight supported by your hands and balls of the feet.

 Always remember to bend your knees slightly, point your toes forward, and engage your core muscles.
 Keep your upper arms parallel to the floor at a 90-degree angle, and then straighten your arms by pushing them forward.
 Repeat 15 more times.